Jbachtiger/ci-pp2-quizanaughts/README.md

 - __End Page For Quiz__
  - This is the section of the quiz that is displayed once the last question has been answered
- - It shows a congratulations message and dynamically inputs the score the user has achived
+ - It shows a congratulations message and dynamically inputs the score the user has achieved
  - It also displays a home and play again button

   ![End Page For Quiz](docs/feature-screenshots/end-quiz-page.png)